By David Nield

 The price is worth considering, though – the Kobo Nia comes in at £89.99, whereas the Kindle Paperwhite starts at £119.99 with Amazon ads on the home screen and £129.99 without.
 That's a significant saving if you opt for the Kobo Nia – and one you might consider worth sacrificing features such as waterproofing for.

-Ultimately, these are two very good eReaders and, whichever one you buy, you won't be disappointed in them.
+Ultimately, these are two very good eReaders that allow deliver the best books of 2021, best romance books, and more at your fingertips.
+Whichever one you buy, you won't be disappointed in them.
 The question is whether you want to pay a bit more for the premium features and upgrades that the Kindle Paperwhite brings with it.

 By Isabelle Broom •